5 Nonverbal Communication Tips to Use at Work

 - Ask questions.
 When you ask questions the person you are talking to knows that you are listening, and you get more information in the process.

 - Paraphrase what the other person has said.
-Doing this confirms that you have heard them correct and it affirms their confidence that you understand them.
+Doing this confirms that you have heard them correctly and it affirms their confidence that you understand them.

 The key to good listening starts with being present, let’s talk more about that.